peteroupc/peteroupc.github.io/exporand.md

 5. Return `true` if **a**'s fractional part is less than **b**'s, or `false` if **a**'s fractional part is greater than **b**'s.
 6. Add 1 to _i_ and go to step 4.

 Arithmetic between two partially-sampled random numbers may be possible by relating the relative probabilities of each digit, in the result's digit expansion, to some kind of formula.
+(This ignores trivial arithmetic operations, such as addition by half provided the radix is even, or negation, both operations mentioned in (Karney 2014)<sup>[**(1)**](#Note1)</sup>, or operations affecting the integer part only.)
 For example, I can show empirically that when an exponential(1) random number is multiplied by a uniform \[0, 1\] random number, the following (approximate) probabilities of 1 occur in the following positions of the result's binary expansion:

 | Position after the point |  Approx. prob. of 1 |
   --- | --- |